-2.62 For the purposes of disciplinary action by the PRA under section 66 of FSMA, a person is guilty of misconduct if any of three conditions are met.
-One of these arises from the Presumption of Responsibility.
-It states that a person will be guilty of misconduct if the PRA finds that all the following criteria are met:
+2.61 For the purposes of disciplinary action by the PRA under section 66 of FSMA, a person is guilty of misconduct if any of three conditions are met.
+One of these arises from the Duty of Responsibility.
+It states that a person will be guilty of misconduct if the PRA finds that all of the following four criteria are met:

-- the person is or was a Senior Manager in a Relevant Authorised Person; - there has been or continues to be a contravention of a 'Relevant Requirement' (as defined in Section 66B(4) of FSMA) by the Firm; and - the Senior Manager was at the relevant time responsible for the management of any of the Firm's activities in relation to which the contravention occurred.
+- the person is or was a Senior Manager in a Relevant Authorised Person; - there has been or continues to be a contravention of a 'Relevant Requirement' (as defined in section 66B(4) of FSMA) by the Firm; - the Senior Manager was at the relevant time responsible for the management of any of the Firm's activities in relation to which the contravention occurred; and - the Senior Manager did not take such steps as a person in the Senior Manager's position could reasonably be expected to take to avoid the contravention occurring (or continuing).

-2.63 The Senior Manager will, however, not be guilty of misconduct under section 66B(5) if he or she satisfies the PRA that he or she had taken such steps as a person in his/her position could reasonably be expected to take to avoid the contravention occurring (or continuing) ('Reasonable Steps Defence').
+2.62 The Senior Manager will not be guilty of misconduct under section 66B(5) if the PRA finds that they had taken such steps as a person in their position could reasonably be expected to take to avoid the contravention occurring (or continuing) ('Reasonable Steps criterion').

-2.64 The PRA may take disciplinary action under section 66 of FSMA where it appears to the PRA that the person is guilty of misconduct and the PRA is satisfied that it is appropriate in all the circumstances to take action against him or her, given the Presumption of Responsibility, subject to the Reasonable Steps Defence.
-The availability of the Reasonable Steps Defence means that the Presumption of Responsibility does not establish an 'absolute liability regime' for Senior Managers.
+2.63 The PRA may take disciplinary action under section 66 of FSMA where it appears to the PRA that the person is guilty of misconduct and the PRA is satisfied that it is appropriate in all the circumstances to take action against him or her.

-2.65 As with any disciplinary action that the PRA takes under section 66 of FSMA, the statutory process involves a period during which the person involved is able to make representations.
+2.64 As with any disciplinary action that the PRA takes under section 66 of FSMA, the statutory process involves a period during which the person involved is able to make representations.

-2.66 Under sections 66B(2) and (3) of FSMA, individuals, including Senior Managers, can also be guilty of misconduct if they breach a Conduct Rule or are knowingly concerned in a contravention of a Relevant Requirement by the firm.
+2.65 Under sections 66B(2) and (3) of FSMA, individuals, including Senior Managers, can also be guilty of misconduct if they breach a Conduct Rule or are knowingly concerned in a contravention of a Relevant Requirement by the firm.
 This supervisory statement does not explicitly consider these two potential grounds for misconduct.
 However, in respect of any individual situation, the PRA may consider whether the individual is guilty of misconduct by any of sections 66B(2), (3) or (5), solely or in combination.
 The PRA will consider each situation on its facts.
-There may be situations where a Senior Manager may be guilty of misconduct by virtue of a breach of the Conduct Rules under section 66B(2) as well under the Presumption of Responsibility.
+There may be situations where a Senior Manager may be guilty of misconduct by virtue of a breach of the Conduct Rules under section 66B(2), as well as under the Duty of Responsibility.

-2.67 There is no distinction made in FSMA between executive and non-executive Senior Managers in relation to the Presumption of Responsibility.
-However, the PRA's ability to apply the Presumption of Responsibility hinges on the scope of that responsibility in the first place; and the PRA recognises that the Prescribed Responsibilities of those NEDs which are in scope of the SMR are limited to particular non-executive roles.
+2.66 There is no distinction made in FSMA between executive and non-executive Senior Managers in relation to the Duty of Responsibility.
+However, the PRA's ability to apply the Duty of Responsibility hinges on the scope of that responsibility in the first place and the PRA recognises that the responsibilities of NEDs in scope of the SMR are usually more limited than for executive management.
 These differences should be recognised in their respective Statements of Responsibilities.

-2.68 The Presumption of Responsibility recognises that individual Senior Managers should be held accountable for their individual contributions to collective decisions and their implementation insofar as those contributions are in scope of their Senior Manager responsibilities.
+2.67 The Duty of Responsibility recognises that individual Senior Managers should be held accountable for their individual contributions to collective decisions and their implementation insofar as those contributions are in scope of their Senior Manager responsibilities.

-Description of the operation of the Presumption of Responsibility
+Description of the operation of the Duty of Responsibility

-2.69 The Presumption of Responsibility arises where all the elements in Section 66B(5) of FSMA are met.
+2.68 The Duty of Responsibility arises where all the elements in section 66B(5) of FSMA are met.
+Where action is taken against a Senior Manager under section 66B(5) the onus will be on the PRA to show that the Senior Manager has been guilty of misconduct.